f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     }
     Production-1#

 To transfer the file from the CLI, you can use the **file export** command.
-Note that the file export command requires either a remote HTTPS, SFPT, or SCP server that the file can be posted to.
+Note that the file export command requires either a remote HTTPS, SFTP, or SCP server that the file can be posted to.

 .. code-block:: bash